 TERMS AND CONDITIONS OF EMPLOYMENT

 The Board of Governors is responsible for setting a framework for the terms and conditions of employment for all staff.
-In effect, this means that teachers and support staff are employed in accordance with the nationally agreed terms and conditions of employment as negotiated between the recognised trades union and the Sixth Form Colleges Forum.
-Senior Post Holders’ terms and conditions of employment are set by the Board of Governors
+In effect, this means that teachers and support staff are employed in accordance with the nationally agreed terms and conditions of employment as negotiated between the recognised trades union and the Sixth Form Colleges Association.
+Senior Post Holders’ terms and conditions of employment are set by the Board of Governors.

 POLICIES AND PRACTICES